 Official weights can be recorded in a doctor’s clinic, a gym, or your own home.
 DietBet, for example, has members take before and after photos of themselves standing on a scale in front of a full-length mirror.

-8 Sites That Pay You to Lose Weight
+11 Sites and Apps That Pay You to Lose Weight

 Join one or join them all.
 Either way, put forth the effort to live a more healthy lifestyle and you can be rewarded while doing so!

 Launched in 2009, HealthyWage began hosting weight loss challenges in the corporate world and government.
 Soon after, the program became available to everyone online.

 HealthyWage follows a cool concept – you put in at least $20 per month and bet against yourself to lose weight.

 Once the challenge ends and you lost your goal weight, you earn over 200% of your invested bets.
 You can even play around with HealthyWage’s calculator to check how much you could win for 10 to 200 pounds of weight loss within a span of 6 to 18 months.